-With more and more editors being expected to correct content on the web, it’s becoming increasing useful for us to know at least the basics of HyperText Markup Language (HTML).
-In this post, John Espirian provides a simple introduction to the language of the web.
+With more and more editors being expected to correct content on the web, it’s becoming increasingly useful for us to know at least the basics of HyperText Markup Language (HTML).
+So, here’s a simple introduction to the language of the web.

 Whenever you view a website, your web browser converts HTML code into rendered text, images and other media.
 If you ever want to fix or amend the contents of a page, you’ll often need to change that HTML code.
 The very thought of this strikes fear into many hearts, but that needn’t be the case.